-Both men and women experience hair loss, which is commonly referred to as alopecia.
-This occurs due to a combination of health-related conditions, genetic variables, and the use of medications.
+Both men and women can experience hair loss, which is commonly referred to as alopecia.
+Causes of hair loss can be due to a combination of health-related conditions, genetic variables, and the use of medications.

 If you’re currently taking medication and are experiencing hair loss, here is what you need to know.